Why Pray? (Psalm 131)

 Where prayer moves us

-Here's where prayer moves us: Prayer moves us from self-reliance to prayerful dependance on God.
+Here's where prayer moves us: Prayer moves us from self-reliance to prayerful dependence on God.
 David gives us a beautiful picture of who we are when we come to God as we ought.
 In verse 2, he writes, "But I have calmed myself and quieted my ambitions.
 I am like a weaned child with its mother; like a weaned child I am content."
 Peterson writes:

 I will not try to run my own life or the lives of others; that is God's business.
 I will not pretend to invent the meaning of the universe; I will accept what God has shown its meaning to be.
 I will not noisily strut about demanding that I be treated as the center of my family or my neighborhood or my work, but seek to discover where I fit and what I am good at.
 The soul, clamorously crying out for attention and arrogantly parading its importance, is calmed and quieted so it can be itself, truly.